-Philip is a civil Barrister (Bargyfreithiwr) and mediator (cyfryngwr) who was called to the Bar in 2005 and was previously a solicitor in South Wales.
-He was a member of the Law Society Personal Injury panel from 1998 until 2005 on his transfer to the Bar.
-He is based near Abergavenny in South Wales, but has a nationwide practice.
-Philip is a former Law Society appointed monitor of training contracts and has a keen interest in the practical training of all professionals.
+Philip is a civil barrister (Bargyfreithiwr) and mediator (cyfryngwr) who was called to the bar in 2005 after a successful career as a solicitor in South Wales.
+He was a member of the Law Society Personal Injury panel from 1998 until 2005 on his transfer to the bar.
+He is based near Abergavenny in South Wales but has a nationwide practice.
+As a former Law Society-appointed monitor of training contracts, Philip has a keen interest in the practical training of all professionals.

-Philip has a proactive and reasoned approach to cases, communicates in plain language, is commercially astute and advances sensible solutions to complex issues.
-Throughout his career he has advised and represented clients in Personal Injury, Clinical and Professional Negligence cases and assisted clients in difficult emotional cases involving children in public and private law proceedings and bereaved clients at Inquests.
+With a proactive and reasoned approach to cases, Philip communicates in plain language, is commercially astute and advances sensible solutions to complex issues.
+Throughout his career, he has advised and represented clients in personal injury and clinical and professional negligence cases.
+He has assisted clients in difficult emotional cases involving children in public and private law proceedings and bereaved clients at inquests.

-Philip is regularly instructed in High Value Costs cases for both paying and receiving parties, from attending Detailed Assessments and Preliminary Issue hearings to Oral hearings and appeals.
-He appears regularly before Regional Costs Judges and before Masters in the Senior Court Costs Office.
+Philip is regularly instructed in high-value costs cases for both paying and receiving parties, from attending detailed assessments and preliminary issue hearings to oral hearings and appeals.
+He frequently appears before regional costs judges and before Masters in the Senior Court Costs Office.

-• Road Traffic / Motor claims with fraud and contrived accidents (inc motorcycle claims)
+• Road traffic/motor claims with fraud and contrived accidents (including motorcycle claims)

 • Highways Act matters

-Married with three daughters, Philip is an avid skier (Canadian Ski Instructors Alliance (CSIA) Level 1 Alpine Instructor; UKCP level 1 Ski Coach (Licenced); Certified Salomon Binding Technician) and assists in coaching with his local ski race club and is a former junior and senior county squash player and a Welsh Squash Rackets Federation qualified coach and referee.
-He is a Former Chair of Governors of a Welsh Medium School.
+Married with three daughters, Philip is an avid skier and qualified CSIA Level 1 Instructor and UKCP Level 1 Performance Coach.
+A former junior and senior county squash player and a Welsh Squash Rackets Federation qualified coach and referee.
+TAGB 1st Dan Blackbelt.

 “I just wanted to forward this to you for your attention.
 It's always nice to receive some good feedback!
 I pass on my thanks to you too, really appreciate your work.
 Hi Hayley Just wanted to thank you for all your help and to also to feedback that Mr Hodder was excellent and I would highly recommend him.”